Best Vitamins for Healthy Teeth

 Vitamin A Benefits for Teeth & Gums

+Vitamin A is one of the best vitamins for healthy teeth and gums.
 Vitamin A is directly related to the health of your saliva and mucous membranes, which help your mouth heal properly and coat your cheeks and gums, making them less likely to contract a disease.

 - Vitamin A Sources: Spinach, kale, sweet potatoes, peppers, carrots, mangoes, and collard greens (containing beta-carotene), from which the body extracts Vitamin A.